 A solution found by looking at the stars

-Interestingly, the researchers best modeled the impact and damage using methods generally known to describe meteors hitting a planet's surface.
+Interestingly, the researchers best modeled the impact and damage using generally known methods for describing meteors hitting a planet's surface.

 This is just an initial lab result - we won't see kevlar replaced in vests anytime soon bulletproof.
-But the experiment shows the gigantic potential of this approach: if a sustainable way is found to produce this tetrakaidecahedron material on a large scale, it will make the fortune of many industries (and many survivors).
+However, the experiment shows the gigantic potential of this approach: if a sustainable way of producing this tetrakaidecahedra material on a large scale is found, it will make the fortune of many industries (and many survivors).